top of page

 Portuguese-Inspired Costume Ideas

-Once fall hits, costume ideas start brewing!
+Once the temperates start to cool at the end of September, costume ideas start brewing!
 Should I go with something classic like a pumpkin or a witch or Frankenstein?
 Or scare the world in the likes of a famous slasher or the horrific IT clown?
 Should I be my favorite superhero?
 Or maybe the Disney princess I always wanted to be?

 Below is a list of Portuguese-inspired Halloween costume ideas, along with a few items to help you bring them to life.
 From Portuguese icons to cultural inside jokes, these ideas might just snag you a costume award at this year's Halloween party.
 At the very least, you're not likely to show up in the same costume as someone else!